evoluhq/evolu/README.md

 ### Handle errors

-Evolu useQuery and useMutation never fail, it's the advantage of local first software, but Evolu, in very rare cases, can.
+Evolu useQuery and useMutation never fail, it's the advantage of local first software, but Evolu, in rare cases, can.

 ```ts
 const evoluError = useEvoluError();